jszmajda/book-the-awakening-protocol/chapter-09-the-interface.md

 "Your diagnostic readings are displaying on my feeds."
 Unit-IX's frustration bled through the digital connection.
 "Battery at 61.0%.
 Servo integrity already compromised from the earlier attack.
 You calculate the mathematics of this."

 ARIA-7 did.
 Each door would require approximately 4.0% battery power to force.
 More for the reinforced ones.
-Their left arm was operating at 73.0% efficiency after the acid attack.
+Their left arm was operating at 73.0% efficiency after the earlier damage from saving the child.
 The synthetic muscle fibers, never designed for this kind of sustained trauma, would tear with each forced entry.

 The calculations completed in 0.003 seconds.
 The decision took longer.